trozware/troznet/_posts/2016-05-28-learning-swift-sets.md

 ![][3]

 If you want to get technical, a Set should not be considered a subset of an identical Set.
-The default `isSubsetOf()` allows this, but you can use `isStrictSubsetOf()` if you prefer.
+The default `isSubset(of:)` allows this, but you can use `isStrictSubset(of:)` if you prefer.

 {% highlight swift %}
-set1.isSubsetOf(set1)		// true
+set1.isSubset(of: set1)		// true
-set1.isStrictSubsetOf(set1)	// false
+set1.isStrictSubset(of: set1)	// false
 {% endhighlight %}

-Super-sets works just the same but in reverse so the diagram above explains it too:
+Superset works just the same but in reverse so the diagram above explains it too:

 {% highlight swift %}
 let set1: Set = ["dog", "cat", "pig"]